What is minification?

 The combine is the process that puts all JS files together and serves and executes them as a single file.
 Therefore, it reduces the number of HTTP requests.

 JS optimization works with the JS files that are registered/enqueued properly.
-It replaces the original assets URL to passing through the optimizer file.
-When the combine is enabled, it passes multiple files and adds “minify” parameter which determines whether minify or not minify the file.
+It replaces the original asset URL to pass through the optimizer file.
+When the combine is enabled, it passes multiple files and adds a “minify” parameter, which determines whether minify or not minify the file.

-In order to work perfectly, there are some cases that the files that will be excluded from the JS combine:
+In order to work perfectly, there are some cases in the files that will be excluded from the JS combine:

-- JS files that uses other than .js extension
+- JS files that use other than .js extension

-- JS files that depends on inline content (such as JS translations)
+- JS files that depend on inline content (such as JS translations)

 - react and react-dom handlers (used by the WordPress core)